smoeding/puppet-bind/REFERENCE.md

 The parameters `source` or `content` can be used to have Puppet manage the content of the zone file.
 No content is managed if both parameters are left undefined.
-This is useful if the zone has dynamic updates enabled in which case `named` will need to rewrite the zone file.
+For a dynamic updatable zone the parameters `source` and `content` are only applied if the zone file does not yet exist.
+This can be used to deploy a zone file template on the first Puppet run and have Bind manage the content subsequently.

 #### Examples